FlorianWilk/SpotMicroAI/README.md

 ## 1. The physical Robot

-UPDATE: I replaced the ArduinoMega with the Jetson Nano + 16 Channel PCA9685 I2C-Servo Driver.
-Pictures still show the Arduino-Version.

 ![SpotMicroAI](/Images/SpotMicroAI_1.jpg)

 First of all thanks to Deok-yeon Kim aka KDY0523 who made [this incredible work on Thingiverse](https://www.thingiverse.com/thing:3445283)